StevePro7/CandyKidSMS_New2/README.md

 ###### ROM HACKING
 You can hack this ROM!
 Download and dump CandyKid.sms into Hex Editor, e.g. HxD, and modify the bytes:
+- 0x004F	Debugger	Used to show debugging info for game.
+- 0x0050	Invincible	Non-zero value enables invincibility.
+- 0x0051	FullBoost	Non-zero value enables maximum boost.
+- 0x0052	Difficulty	Set value to 1=Easy otherwise 2=Hard.
+- 0x0053	Game Speed	Set value to 1=Slow otherwise 2=Fast.
+- 0x0054	World No.	Set start world no currently 1 to 10.
+- 0x0055	Round No.	Set start round no currently 1 to 10.
+- 0x0056	Music Off	Set 0=music to play otherwise volume.
+- 0x0057	Sound Off	Set 0=sound to play otherwise volume.

 ###### BONUSES
 There are 4x different bonuses: 100 / 200 / 400 / 800 pts.
 Double bonus points after level 70.
 <br />
-Player will receives extra 2000 pts after eating and candy and collecting all bonuses in level.
+Player will receive extra 2000 pts after eating all candy and collecting all bonuses in level.

 ###### CHEATS
 Press button 2 five times on Title screen and you'll be invincible each game this is actioned.